 Notice to Appear

-One of the most common ways an accused person is summoned to appear in Court is to be issued with a Notice to Appear by a Police Officer.
-In a wide range of offences now, police are empowered to require the accused to attend at the Arrest Court in Roma Street, Brisbane or in a Regional Magistrates Court by issuing a document called a Notice to Appear.
+One of the most common ways an accused person is summoned to appear in Court is to be issued a Notice to Appear by a Police Officer.
+In a wide range of offences, police require the accused to attend the Arrest Court in Roma Street (Brisbane) or in a Regional Magistrates Court by issuing a ‘Notice to Appear’.

-The Notice to Appear is often the only document that an accused will have to indicate the charge which is to be brought against that person.
+This is often the only document that an accused will have to indicate the charge which is to be brought against that person.
 The issue of a Notice to Appear means that you are required to appear in Court; there is no Notice of Intention to Appear in Court form which you indicate that you intend to appear, you simply arrive punctually on the date indicated.

-Often at this first Court appearance the accused will not have seen or been issued with a formal Complaint issued by police and certainly will not have access to any of the document evidence that may have been compiled by the arresting Police officer.
+At the first Court appearance, you will not have seen or been issued with a formal Complaint issued by police.
+Also, you will not have access to any of the documented evidence compiled by the arresting Police officer.
 Because of these circumstances, you can legally request an adjournment from the Court for a period of time to allow you to obtain legal advice.

-Provided it is your first appearance in response to the Notice to Appear you will almost certainly be granted the adjournment and bail in respect of the charges that you face.
+Provided it is your first appearance in response to the Notice to Appear, you will almost certainly be granted the adjournment and bail in respect of the charges that you face.